migtools/mig-operator/README.md

 ### Installation Topology

 You must install Konveyor Operator and components on all OpenShift clusters involved in a migration.
-Follow the steps below to learn where to install components.

 |Use Case|Recommended Topology|
 |---|---|